02 — Health Checks

 What Just Happened

-Hangar's background health check worker probes each READY provider every 30 seconds (configured via health_check.interval_s).
-The probe mechanism sends a tools/list JSON-RPC request to the provider with a 5-second timeout.
-If the provider responds successfully, the health check passes and consecutive_failures resets to 0.
+Hangar's background health check worker probes each READY MCP server every 60 seconds.
+The probe mechanism sends a tools/list JSON-RPC request to the MCP server with a 5-second timeout.
+If the MCP server responds successfully, the health check passes and consecutive_failures resets to 0.

-When the provider fails to respond, Hangar records a failure in the HealthTracker.
-After max_consecutive_failures (3 by default) failed checks, the provider state transitions from READY to DEGRADED.
-This transition emits a ProviderDegraded domain event, which updates metrics and triggers alerts.
+When the MCP server fails to respond, Hangar records a failure in the HealthTracker.
+After max_consecutive_failures (3 by default) failed checks, the MCP server state transitions from READY to DEGRADED.
+This transition emits a McpServerDegraded domain event, which updates metrics and triggers alerts.

-When the provider comes back online, Hangar reinitializes it (DEGRADED -> INITIALIZING -> READY).
+When the MCP server comes back online, Hangar reinitializes it (DEGRADED -> INITIALIZING -> READY).
 No manual intervention required -- Hangar detected the failure and recovery without human involvement.

 State machine transitions: